-Metaphysics is a branch of philosophy that consider the nature of reality and physical universe.
+Metaphysics (often known as ontology) is a branch of philosophy that consider the nature of reality and physical universe.
 It is further divided into two sub-classes such as

 In philosophy, ontology, the most fundamental branch of metaphysics, is the study of the nature of being or existence as well as the basic categories thereof.
 It tries to answer questions like “what is existence”, “what properties can explain the existence” etc.